GeorgeGaziev/GeorgeGaziev/README.md

 # Hi, I'm Georgii 👋
-👉 QA Automation Engineer with more than 3 years of commertial experience.
-I have a broad experience in performing and deploying test automation on Java.
+- 👉 QA Automation Engineer with 3 years of commercial experience.
+I have a broad experience automated testing, including web testing, development of test frameworks and integration to CI/CD pipelines.

+- 🔭 I’m currently working on a Rust project, inferencing tensorflow models in a Rust environment.

-🌱 I’m currently learning Spring framework and interested in software development.
+- 🌱 I’m learning Spring Framework and interested in software development, cloud native applications and DevOps.

 <p align='center'>
    <a href="https://www.linkedin.com/in/georgii-gaziev-0440aa1b0">